ignacioj/RC4_Encrypt-Decrypt/README.md

 Usage:

-archivo_datos: binary file to decode
+data_file: binary file to decode

-archivo_clave: binary file with the key
+key_file: binary file with the key

-The output will be stored in a binary file named archivo_datos.out.dat.
-It will show the printable characters on screen.
+output_file: if not specified it will display the output on screen

->rc4ed.exe archivo_datos archivo_clave
+>rc4ed.exe data_file key_file output_file